🌊 Venice Lagoon Rules — What Visitors Should Know

 In narrow canals and blind corners, it’s common to announce your presence —

-either with a short horn signal or simply by calling out “Oé!”.
+either with a short horn signal, a quick whistle or simply by calling out “Oé!”.

 It’s not noise: it’s lagoon etiquette.
 Silence at blind corners is considered unsafe, not polite.